kaltura/developer-platform-docs/documentation/player-portal/android/playlist-android.md

 # Playlist

-The Kaltura Player exposes several APIs that are used for loading, configuring, and manipulating playlists.
+Kaltura Player provides several APIs that are used for loading, configuring, and manipulating playlists.

 ## Table of Contents